Skip to main content

 /**

-* Notifies when the detection content is set to kill option by policy and requests for forced termination.
+* If the detected content is set to the kill option by policy, it requests a forced termination.

-* If this notification message is detected, the app must be forcibly terminated.
+* When this message is detected, the app must be forcibly terminated.

-* It is recommended to terminate the app after notifying through a message box.
+* It is recommended to notify the user through a message and then terminate the app.

 */